2024 Request for Pilot Project Proposals

 The One Health Initiative Announces 2024 Request for Pilot Project Proposals

-What is One Health at WSU?
+What is One Health at Wayne State University?

 The One Health concept recognizes that human, animal, plant, ecosystem, and planetary health inform each other and are, in fact, inextricably linked.
 One Health advocates that scientists, clinicians, educators and community partners adopt an integrative approach so that we can visualize, quantify, and predict the course and eventual health impact of environmental challenges before it becomes too late to introduce evidence-based intervention strategies.
 The One Health Program at WSU supports the coalescing of environmental health sciences research activities and relevant enabling technologies across campus and with strategic partners to target themes and thrusts that will lead to development of broad programmatic-based funding and applied technologies that involve multiple departments and/or colleges/schools and directly benefits the WSU urban region.
-More information is found on WSU's One Health Initiative website: https://research.wayne.edu/one-health.
+More information is found on WSU's One Health Initiative website.

 What is the purpose of this RFA?